 Types of Meditation

-Your Mind: At this point most of us are about to go nuts chasing down the chatter in our heads, or the noises around you, simply refocus your awareness to your breath.
+Your Mind: At this point, most of us are about to go nuts chasing down the chatter in our heads, or the noises around you, refocus your awareness to your breath.
 Breathe in, Breathe out.

 With Mantra Meditation, you begin by picking a mantra you want to repeat.
 It can be a simple word like that peace, love, happy.
-You can also go for the truly tried, OM Mantra.
+You can also go for the tried and true "OM" Mantra.

 You assume your meditation position and ease into the meditation by gently, silently, and effortlessly, repeating your mantra for the duration.
 The repetition of the mantra will help calm your mind and focus your awareness.

 With Chakra meditation, you visualize cleansing or energizing your chakras with light, sound or the placement of your hand.
-Cleansing or energizing your chakras can help bring healing to emotions or issues you might have with blockages in certain chakras.
+Cleansing or stimulating your chakras can help bring healing to emotions or issues you might have with blockages in specific chakras.

 Like in the Mindfulness Meditation, you will be focusing your awareness on your breath, this time, you will also focus your awareness on the thoughts that pass through your mind, and all that you observe in your environment and then, you simply let them float away.
-I promise you this is not the same as Mindfulness Meditation, as reassured me by all the books and websites I researched for this post.
+I promise you this is not the same as Mindfulness Meditation, as reassured me by all the books and websites I read while learning about meditation.